 Decorating by the Numbers…

 Step 1 – Bake

-Or, you can just cheat and use a boxed mix.
+Or, you can use our DIY yellow cake mix.
+But you can also use a store-bought boxed mix.
 Like I did.
 With my pops.

 Still tastes amazing!

 Whatever you use, whether you’re working from scratch or taking a few shortcuts, make sure it’s a simple recipe.
 Small ingredients like nuts and dried fruit will be fine once they’re tightly rolled together to form balls.
 However, I would not use any recipes for upside-down cakes – it would end up as a sticky mess in ball form!

 Once they’re baked, make sure that they are completely cool before crumbling and decorating.